TreebornGorz/Human-Enhancement-Machine/README.md

 The Human Enhancement Machine assists these humans by providing curated suggestions.

-Physical:
-Diet
-Exercise
-Environment
-Illness

-Mental:
-Cognitive
-Emotional
+Physical: Diet, Exercise, Environment, and Illness

-Behavioral
+Mental: Cognitive, Emotional, & Behavioral

-Practical:
-Preparation
-Organization
+Practical: Preparation, Organization

-Spiritual:
-Beliefs & Values
+Spiritual: Mindfulness, Fulfillment, Beliefs, & Values
-Mindfulness
-Fulfillment

 By addressing those core components of human health, humans can unlock potential that would otherwise be unachievable.